October 1975 Northern Ireland attacks

 On 2 October 1975, the loyalist paramilitary group the Ulster Volunteer Force (UVF) carried out a wave of shootings and bombings across Northern Ireland.
 Six of the attacks left 12 people dead (mostly civilians) and around 45 people injured.
-There was also an attack in a small village in County Down called Killyleagh.
+There was also an attack in the village of called Killyleagh, County Down.
 There were five attacks in and around Belfast which left people dead.
 A bomb which exploded in Coleraine left four UVF members dead.
 There were also several other smaller bombs planted around Northern Ireland (16 in total) but other than causing damage they did not kill or injure anyone.

 Background

 There was a rise in sectarian killings during the Provisional IRA truce with the British Army, which began in February 1975 and officially lasted until February 1976.
 Loyalists, fearing they were about to be forsaken by the British government and forced into a united Ireland, increased their attacks on Irish Catholics/Irish nationalists.
 Loyalists killed 120 Catholics in 1975, the vast majority civilians.
 They hoped to force the IRA to retaliate and thus end the truce.
 Some IRA units concentrated on tackling the loyalists.
 The fall-off of regular operations had caused unruliness within the IRA and some members, with or without permission from higher up, engaged in tit-for-tat killings.